 Through its activities, Mistra aims to contribute to society’s sustainable development.
 A key part of this endeavour is to work proactively, as an institutional asset owner and investor, for a sustainable financial market.
 Sustainability analysis of our investments is based largely on dialogue with our asset managers.
-To compile documentation for this dialogue we use various tools, including the carbon footprint presented here.
+To compile documentation for this dialogue, we use a range of tools, including the carbon footprint presented here.

 A carbon footprint can be estimated for a company, product or investment, for example.
-It is a way of presenting total greenhouse-gas (GHG) emissions associated with the business, product or investment concerned.
-To describe this, assessment should include emissions related to production and the supply chain, use and waste management.
+It is a way of presenting the implications of the total greenhouse-gas (GHG) emissions associated with the business, product or investment concerned.
+To describe this, emissions related to production and the supply chain, use and waste management should be included.
 The estimate should, in other words, be based on a life-cycle approach.
 For this to be feasible, data must be available and relevant limits set.

-For Mistra, getting an estimate of the carbon footprint of our investments and equity portfolio is worthwhile because the results can underpin dialogue with asset managers and companies.
+For Mistra, obtaining an estimate of the carbon footprint of our investments and equity portfolio is valuable since the results can serve as data support for dialogue with asset managers and companies.
 We also perceive value in supporting development of methodology and a process whereby the financial sector includes climate and other sustainability aspects in its discussions and decision-making.
-Asking for emission data can also promote greater data availability.
+Requiring emission data can also promote greater data availability.
 Mistra has therefore signed the Montréal Pledge (www.montrealpledge.org), an international initiative to support development and implementation of efforts to monitor GHG emissions associated with capital investments.

 Nonetheless, Mistra is well aware of the limitations of a carbon footprint.
 As it is often estimated today, a carbon footprint of an investment or portfolio is not sufficiently informative about its climate impact.
 Some reasons for this are as follows: